nummacway/gb300-sf2000-tool/README.md

 - microSD (TF) reader (or SD reader with an adapter) that – unlike a phone – has a drive letter
 - Screen resolution must not be lower than that of the [OLPC XO-1](https://en.wikipedia.org/wiki/OLPC_XO), the world's cheapest laptop ever made, released in 2007

+**Because I was repeatedly asked: No, I will _not_ support laptops that are even worse than a 2007 50-dollar children's laptop.**

 If you want to build it yourself, you need Embarcadero Delphi.
 It should compile with no to minimal changes starting from Delphi XE2.
 GB300 Tool makes heavy use of negative Zlib window sizes (aka headerless Deflate streams) which are not possible in earlier versions (maybe XE works as well, I don't know).
 There is a way newer free Community Edition that will do the job.